dedboi777/TMDE/README.md

 # TMDE (Tamer's Minimal Disk Emulator)
 This is a minimal custom disk emulator, made to implement my theoretical skills in low level programming.

+The C libraries used in this project are built in to Windows, BSD, and most Linux distributions.

 # Requirements
 1- Must use exactly 512-byte blocks in all operations.